zandeck/cardano-sl/docs/cardano-monads.rst

   but then we lose extensibility, so it's still an issue).

 * Cost of introducing new effects.
-For ``N`` transformers and ``M`` classes, there must be ``N * M - k`` instances (where ``k`` is the amount of impossible effect combinations: one does not simply use ``WriterT`` with ``ContT``).
+For ``N`` transformers and ``M`` classes, there must be ``N * M - k`` instances (where ``k`` is the amount of unneeded or impossible effect combinations: one does not simply use ``WriterT`` with ``ContT``).
 The more effects we have in the application, the more costly it is to add one more (at 10 effects we already hit 100 instances, the cost is insurmountable).
 Not only this is boilerplate-heavy, it's also antimodular, as every effect needs to know about each other.

 Conclusion: